Jbleezy/BO2-Reimagined/README.md

 * Upgraded: increased stock ammo from 180 to 360

 ### M1911
-* Unupgraded: decreased zoom FOV from 65 to 60 (same as other Black Ops 2 pistols)
 * Upgraded: decreased stock ammo from 50 to 48
 * Upgraded: decreased last stand ammo from 2 clips to 1 clip

 ### Mauser C96
 * Ammo gets added to the clip at the same time that it gets added in the reload anim
-* Unupgraded: decreased zoom FOV from 65 to 60 (same as other Black Ops 2 pistols)
 * Upgraded: fixed not being able to melee while aiming
 * Upgraded: decreased last stand ammo from 2 clips to 1 clip